Linuxfabrik/monitoring-plugins/CONTRIBUTING.md

 * README file explaining "How?" and "Why?"
 * A free, monochrome, transparent SVG icon from <https://simpleicons.org> or <https://fontawesome.com/search?ic=free>, placed in the `icon` directory.
 * Optional: `unit-test/run` - the unittest file (see [Unit Tests](#unit-tests))
-* Optional: extend the repo-root `requirements.in` with new Python deps; the per-Python lockfiles `requirements-pyXX.txt` are regenerated from it
+* Optional: extend the repo-root `requirements.in` with new Python deps; the per-Python lockfiles under `lockfiles/pyXX/requirements.txt` are regenerated from it
 * If providing performance data: Grafana dashboard (see [GRAFANA.md](GRAFANA.md)) and `.ini` file for the Icinga Web 2 Grafana Module
 * Icinga Director Basket Config for the check plugin (`build-basket`)
 * Icinga Service Set in `all-the-rest.json` if appropriate (see [Service Set vs. Service Template](#service-set-vs-service-template))